Bullies. We’ve all encountered them on the playground. But what happens when you encounter them in your church?

 Plus, in this podcast, he shares details about close encounters he’s had with two bully pastors—Mark Driscoll of The Trinity Church and Jon Courson of Applegate Christian Fellowship.

 Paul Coughlin is an author, an international speaker and the founder and president of The Protectors, which is dedicated to helping schools, organizations and communities combat bullying.
 His books include No More Christian Nice Guy, Raising Bully-Proof Kids and 5 Secrets Great Dads Know.
-Paul and his wife, Sandy, reside in southern Oregon and have three teenage children.
+Paul and his wife, Sandy, reside in central Oregon and have three teenage children.
 Learn more about Paul and his organization at www.theprotectors.org.

 JULIE ROYS, PAUL COUGHLIN